 Cartography is a very broad subject with many diverging themes.
-In 2021, the Miami International Map Fair presents lectures on a wide range of topics, ranging from the traditional to the cutting-edge.
+In 2021, the Miami International Map Fair presents lectures on a wide range of topics, ranging from the historical storytelling power of maps to the to the cutting-edge use of GIS.
 Join us for these fascinating and informative presentations.

 Ronald E. Grim, Ph.D. – Wednesday, February 10 at 12 pm (EST)